Best camera film 2022: The top analogue options for 35mm and medium format photography

 Camera film speed or ISO

-Higher ISO films, 800 and above, are best suited to lower light environments or for capturing fast-moving action.
+Higher ISO films of 800 and above are best suited to lower-light environments or for capturing fast-moving action.
 Higher ISO films will, however, be noticeably grainier.
-Films with an ISO value of 200 or below will generally produce cleaner results but will require more light, making them less suitable for indoor shots.
-ISO 400 generally provides a nice, versatile middle ground.
+Films with an ISO value of 200 or below generally produce cleaner results but will require more light, making them less suitable for indoor shots.
+ISO 400 generally provides a nice versatile middle ground.

 Camera film formats

 Camera film is available in a variety of formats, which is to say it comes in various sizes to fit different types of cameras.
 By far and away the most common camera film format is the venerable 35mm.
-Utilised by amateurs and professionals alike, if you’ve dug an old camera out of the loft or picked up a point and shoot from the thrift store, chances are it’ll take standard 35mm film.
+Used by amateurs and professionals alike, if you’ve dug an old camera out of the loft or picked up a point-and-shoot from the thrift store, chances are it will take standard 35mm film.

-Given its unrivalled popularity, we’ll be concentrating on 35mm film throughout our recommendations on this round up, but it’s worth being aware of some of the other common formats available.
+Given its unrivalled popularity, we’ll be concentrating on 35mm film throughout our recommendations in this roundup, but it’s worth being aware of some of the other common formats available.

 Medium format is the next size up from 35mm.
-Spooled onto rolls, 120 (or increasingly rarely 220) film is used in professional studio cameras such as those from Hasselblad, Rolleiflex or Mamiya, along with some more quirky cameras like the Holga 120N.
+Spooled onto rolls, 120 (or increasingly rarely 220) film is used in professional studio cameras such as those from Hasselblad, Rolleiflex or Mamiya, along with some more quirky cameras such as the Holga 120N.

 As the name suggests, large format film is even larger still.
 Large format essentially refers to anything that’s bigger than medium format and comes in a range of different sizes to suit different cameras.
 Most commonly found in 4x5 or 8x10, large format is sold by the sheet with one sheet making one shot.